astro-mkim/DMS/README.md

 You are free to use and extend this code.
 But please write me and specify the use (modification) of this code.

-For details, please refere to
+For details, please refer to

 M. Kim, S. Wolf, T. Löhne, F. Kirchschlager, A.V.
 Krivov (2018 A&A 618, A38, https://arxiv.org/abs/1806.02391)